The Basics

 Physical and Cultural Controls

-There are some easy things you can do that will have a big impact on spider mite numbers.
-Try a high pressure
+There are some easy things you can do that will have a big impact on spider mite numbers, keeping in mind

-hosing in the early morning, 3 days in a row.
-An unlikely pest control device is a hand held vacuum cleaner!
+- An unlikely pest control device is a hand held vacuum cleaner!
+After vacuuming, tip the contents

-After vacuuming, tip the contents immediately into a plastic bag and place in the freezer for a few hours.
-You
+immediately into a plastic bag and place in the freezer for a few hours.
+You can control whiteflies doing

-can control whiteflies doing this as well.
-Pruning back affected plants and removing infested leaves will
+- Pruning affected plants and removing infested leaves will reduce pest numbers.

 Least Toxic Chemical Controls